Marie Vogtlin

 From The Biological Dictionary of Women in Science

-Being a hometown girl, she faced greater obstacles than the others.
-The first came from the University, foreign students were not required to meet the standard admission standards.
-Marie, would first have to pass the school finishing exam the Swiss men must pass.
-Second, Marie, unlike the foreign women, wanted to practice medicine in Switzerland.
+Marie was from Switzerland, the first local woman to consider medical school.
+Ironically, because of this, she faced greater obstacles than the other women.
+Foreign students were not required to meet the admission standards of Swiss students, they only required a letter of reference.
+To gain admission to school, Marie had to pass the school exam offered only to boys finishing high school (aka the Gymnasium).
+The other challenge Marie faced was the public’s reluctance to accept a women doctor as their own.
+The foreign women wanted to practice medicine in their own countries after graduation, Marie wanted to practice medicine in Switzerland.
 Critics raised the typical complaints, saying she lacked the temperament and physical strength, she was unsuited to study alongside men, and she was abandoning home and hearth to pursue a man’s vocation.

 “let a few foreign women be so shameless and study, a Swiss woman should not and must not.”